Coin-OpCollection/Development-Documentation/Technos/Technos-16/technos_16.md

 |0x7C|BG0, SPR, BG1, TEXT|
 |0x78|BG1, BG0, SPR, TEXT|

-And there are only 2 modes in Combatribes:
+And there are only 2 modes in The Combatribes:

 |Mode|Layer Order (backmost to frontmost)|
 |-|-|